ferus-web/bali/README.md

 * It is integrated into [Basket](https://github.com/xTrayambak/basket), a fast app launcher for Wayland compositors for configuration. \
 Have a cool project that you use Bali in?
 Open a PR and add it here! :^)

+# How compliant is it?
+Thanks to [@CanadaHonk](https://github.com/CanadaHonk), Bali is now on [https://test262.fyi](test262.fyi)! \
+You can check how much Bali progresses/regresses by each day's run.

 # How fast is it?
 With some recent codegen optimizations, Bali is already pretty fast on cherry-picked benchmarks.